 What Does a Typical Day Look Like for You?

 I can honestly say each and every day is different.
 Recently, my days have been spent onboarding new staff, cooperating with accountants for our YE filings, communicating with our production manager on new collection samples, and planning the creative assets behind upcoming launches.

 What Problem Did You Want to Solve With Your Business?

 Prior to Kōv Essentials, hair clips were made with type1 plastic, didn’t prioritize inclusivity, and weren’t the most stylish.
 We decided to create products that prioritized all 3.

-I tend to internalize my stress in efforts to not impact those around me.
+I tend to internalize my stress in an effort to not impact those around me.
 This results in minimal sleep, barely any personal time (working crazy hours), and poor moods.
-When I’m able to realize how these stressors are impacting my daily life, I like to take a step back and create a schedule so I can confidently reduce my workload + create time to focus on what’s most important.
+When I’m able to realize how these stressors are impacting my daily life, I like to take a step back and create a schedule so I can confidently reduce my workload and create time to focus on what’s most important.

-The environment - I think our society is at a turning point where we have to act now to make a difference for our future.
+The environment.
+I think our society is at a turning point where we have to act now to make a difference in our future.
 I believe all brands have a responsibility to act consciously.

 Turning off notifications, putting my phone away, and spending quality time with friends and family or sitting back and watching my favourite show (Bachelor or Kardashians).
 Allowing yourself time to reset is the best way to avoid burnout (which business owners often face with our do-it-all mentality).

-I try to go to the gym 3-4 days/week (if my schedule allows it), cook myself healthy + nutritious dinners, and as a shopaholic, self-care means treating myself every now & then (whether it be clothing, accessories, home decor, etc.)
+I try to go to the gym 3-4 days/week (if my schedule allows it), cook myself healthy and nutritious dinners, and as a shopaholic, self-care means treating myself every now and then (whether it be clothing, accessories, home décor, etc.).

-Taking time to yourself will allow you to prioritize what’s important in the future.
+Taking time for yourself will allow you to prioritize what’s important in the future.
 Burnout doesn’t benefit anybody.